DigitalHumanitiesCraft/crown/README.md

 # Sharing the CROWN – Establishing a Workflow from Collection Data to Linked Research Data

-[CLARIAH-AT - Funding Call 2022: Interoperability and Reusability of DH Data and Tools](https://clariah.at/project-funding) Project Investigator (KHM): Dr Martina Griesser, KHM-Museumsverband, Vienna Project Investigator (ZIM): Christopher Pollin, ZIM, University of Graz
+[CLARIAH-AT - Funding Call 2022: Interoperability and Reusability of DH Data and Tools](https://clariah.at/project-funding)

+* Project Investigator (KHM): Dr Martina Griesser, KHM-Museumsverband, Vienna
+* Project Investigator (ZIM): Christopher Pollin, ZIM, University of Graz
-Author: Christopher Pollin
+* Author: Christopher Pollin

 * **Objectives of the Document**
-  * To provide a guide to establishing a workflow that transforms collection data from The Museum System (TMS) into structured, linked research data in accordance with FAIR principles.
+  * Provide guidance on how to establish a workflow that transforms collection data from The Museum System (TMS) into structured, linked research data according to FAIR principles.
-  * To outline the steps involved in the data transformation process, including data export, processing and conversion to RDF format.
+  * Outline the steps involved in the data transformation process, including data export, processing and conversion to RDF format.
   * Introduce the tools and scripts used in the workflow and explain their role in data extraction, ontology mapping and RDF creation.
-  * To detail the development and structure of the application ontology, focusing on how it facilitates the integration of museum data with domain ontologies.
+  * Describe in detail the development and structure of the application ontology, focusing on how it facilitates the integration of museum data with domain ontologies.
 * **Prerequisites**
   * Basic understanding of museum data management
   * Knowledge of RDF, RDFs and basic data modelling